 For the Longevity Zen of Health , any decisions at such a premature stage of taking in information, at least a look or two at Dr. DellaRusso and eleven other doctors across the country who perform "bladeless eye surgery" is warranted.
 Because it relates to poor eyesight, and the possibility of dramatically improving poor eyesight using blades that are made of laser beams instead of surgical steel blades.
 Blades are scary, whether they're laser blades or stainless steel surgical blades.
 As well, fairness and good decision-making require acknowledgement of the visveral response that any of us has when we hear any statement that has "eyes" and "surgery" in the same sentence.
 Feeling a bit queasy, are we?
 Welcome to the club.
 It's close to universal.

-Shortcuts Way For Life is a way of thinking whereby the Longevity Zen of Health participant automatically and immediately bypasses thousands of thoughts and considerations in order to get to the meat of the nut, the bottom line, the end of the day, understanding that the greatest secret, the most powerful shortcut to determining someone's purity or lack thereof without making judgements, which is, not coincidentally, one of the greatest shortcuts of all time, relates to money.
+Shortcuts Way of Living is a way of thinking whereby the Longevity Zen of Health participant automatically and immediately bypasses thousands of thoughts and considerations in order to get to the meat of the nut, the bottom line, the end of the day, understanding that the greatest secret, the most powerful shortcut to determining someone's purity or lack thereof without making judgements, which is, not coincidentally, one of the greatest shortcuts of all time, relates to money.

 Money is not the root of all evil, and there are no major documents throughout history that claim it to be so.
 You can, however, find many references, mostly in religious texts, that alternately imply and explicitly state that it is the love of money that is the root of all evil.
 Not a subject worth debating, since it's been debated to death over the centuries and generally accepted as a fact of life.